Create a simple drawing app using the Python library "TKEasyGUI"

 A blank canvas was displayed

-Let's draw a cat.
+Let's try drawing a cat.

 Let's save it.

-You can also change the color.
+You can also change the colors.

 complete